ConfusedJonas/Guide-to-rendering-the-nether-roof-in-dynmap-AND-more/README.md

-This is my first GitHub project, so the quality is not that high.
-I don't know how to add pictures, and the guide overall doesn't look that clean.
-It is also my first time using markdown.
-But I am happy about the result, and would love feedback on the guide so i can improve.
-If I made any mistakes, or if you have any questions let me know, I will try to help as best as i can

 _This guide is heavely inspired by a guide by @depwl9992.
 The guides are very similar, but i wanned to include some things i wish i knew, or had problems with when i was reading his guide https://gist.github.com/depwl9992/626bf2c20269abe9cda79eeab0de58af._

 ***I will not show how to download and install dynmap, so make sure to download and get it working before doing the steps bellow.
 This guide is for rendering a additional map of the nether roof, while also showing some other useful commands.***